rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/_index.en.md

 {{% /notice %}}

 {{% notice note %}}
-If you are using selinux, please check this https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/faq/#selinux
+If the systemd service fails to start, it is probably related to SELinux, please check this https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/faq/#selinux
 {{% /notice %}}